Carmen Tórtola Valencia

-Carmen Tórtola Valencia (June 18, 1882 - February 13, 1955) was a Spanish early modern dancer, choreographer, costume designer, and painter, who generally performed barefoot.
-Tórtola Valencia is said to have been the inspiration for Rubén Darío's poem, La bailarina de los pies desnudos ("The Barefoot Dancer").
+Carmen Tórtola Valencia (18 June 1882 - 13 February 1955) was a Spanish early modern dancer, choreographer, costume designer, and painter.
+She began her dancing career in the early 1910s.
+She gave up dancing in 1928, dedicated her later life to feminism and art.
+She lived with her partner Ángeles Magret Vilá until her death in 1955.
+She generally performed barefoot, and is said to have been the inspiration for Rubén Darío's poem, La bailarina de los pies desnudos ("The Barefoot Dancer").